Anders de la Motte: Biography

 The trilogy was followed by the books MemoRandom (2014) and UltiMatum (2015).
 For the latter he received the Swedish Crime Writers' Academy award for Best Swedish Crime Novel 2015.
 His books are optioned for the production of an international TV series and movie; the Game trilogy by the French company Gaumont, the latter two books by the American company Twentieth Century Fox with de la Motte as co-producer and involved as screenwriter.
 (A HollywoodReporter.com article claims that Lionsgate has optioned the TV rights to MemoRandom, while in a 2015 interview, it is claimed that his first four books are optioned by Paramount for film/TV.).
 His books have been translated into numerous languages worldwide, and are available in over 30 countries.
 His novels have been described as crime fiction and thrillers in the vein of Scandi-noir.

 His novel Slutet på sommaren (published September 2016) was shortlisted for the Swedish Academy of Crime Writers’ Award for Best Swedish Crime Novel.
 As of early 2017, it has not yet been optioned for English translation.
+It was adapted as a six-episode TV serial and shown on BBC TV in 2024 with the title ‘The End of Summer’.